NCAR/lrose-docs/lrose-core/lrose-realtime.md

 endif
 ```

-In this script we perform the following:
+In this script we perform the following standard steps:

-* change directory to $PROJ_DIR/ingest/params.
+* Change directory to $PROJ_DIR/ingest/params.
-* use the script ```running``` to determine if the process is already running.
+* Use the script ```running``` to determine if the process is already running.
-* if the process is not running, start it using the parameter file.
+* If the process is not running, start it using the parameter file.

 In this standard case, the parameter file name is formed as application_name.instance.

-If the start script follows this template, we can use 'start_inst(dir)' instead of invoking the start script.
-In the example above, dir is 'ingest'.
+If the start script follows this standard template, we can use 'start_inst(dir)' instead of invoking the start script.
+In the example above, 'dir' is 'ingest'.

 ## ```procmap_list_kill``` - the process list kill script